containers/podman/docs/source/markdown/podman-run.1.md

 **--env-host**=**true**|**false**

 Use host environment inside of the container.
 See **Environment** note below for precedence.
+(Not available for remote commands)

 **--env-file**=*file*